interactive-fiction-class/interactive-fiction-class.github.io/homeworks/text-adventure-game/extra-credit.md

 ## Graphics

 Despite being called "text adventure games", with the advent of computer graphics, text adventure games began to featured graphics that depicted locations and items.
-Because computer graphics were in their infancy when adventure games had their hey-day, the graphics used in them were 8-bit and pixelated.
+Because computer graphics were in their infancy when adventure games had their heyday, the graphics used in them were 8-bit and pixelated.
 This aesthetic lives on in many modern indie text adventure games.

-For the graphics EC, you shoudl adapt the [Pixray colab notebook](https://github.com/pixray/pixray) developed by an artist named [Tom White aka dribnet](https://drib.net/about) who makes art with nerual networks.
+For the graphics EC, you should adapt the [Pixray colab notebook](https://github.com/pixray/pixray) developed by an artist named [Tom White aka dribnet](https://drib.net/about) who makes art with nerual networks.
 Pixray takes in text prompts and generate pixelated artwork that represents the rompt.
 Here are some scenes from Action Castle that I generated using Pixray: